deathbird/cheatsheets/gitCheatsheet.md

 #(amend last commit message comment BEFORE PUSHING)
 git commit --amend -m "New commit message for previous commit."

-# amend a freshly pushed commit (eg noone has pulled the commit or pushed as a Pull Request)
+# amend/add files to a freshly pushed commit (eg noone has pulled the commit or pushed as a Pull Request)
-git commit --amend  # to amend locally git push --force    # to force pushing to remote
+git commit --amend --no-edit # to amend locally without editing commit message (no-edit) git push --force    # to force pushing to remote

 # Amending the message of older or multiple commit messages